Sunday, November 5, 2017

 Aroma and Flavor – 1.5 out of 3 mugs

-There was very little aroma from the bottle.
+There was minimal aroma from the bottle.
 I was not sure what to expect.
-The first drink was not one I expected.
-While this is a root beer, there was a sensation that I was drinking a mix of Cherry Dr. Pepper and root beer.
+The first drink was different from what I expected.
+While this is a root beer, I had the sensation of drinking a mix of Cherry Dr. Pepper and root beer.
 This is a very sweet and creamy beverage with noted caramel and vanilla.
-There was just an odd taste which I attribute to the quillaja
+There was just an odd taste, which I attribute to the quillaja.

 Head – 2.5 out of 3 mugs

-The head is well above average which dissipated slowly and left slight ring after several minutes.
+The head is above average, dissipating slowly and leaving a slight ring after several minutes.

 Zip – 1.75 out of 3 mugs